To access LDAP synchronization functionalities, you must install the plugin "ldap-import".

 - in LDAP, assign one (or several, if desired) common group to users

-- launch an initial import: the group(s) are imported into BlueMind along with the users
+- launch a first import: group(s) are imported into BlueMind along with users

 - go to the admin section and assign the desired roles to the group(s)